 Authentication and Authorization in a Microservices Architecture

-Authentication and Authorization are critical issues in any system.
+Authentication and Authorization are critical issues in any IT system that deals with swnsitive informations.
 A distributed system as an Event-Driven collection of Microservices running on the cloud adds additional challenges for these issues.

 This post recapitulates the characteristics of an Event-Driven Microservices Architecture, what is Authentication and Authorization, explains the requirements for a Solution, and finally proposes a solution that addresses these requirements.

-- Each service intrinsically related to a business subdomain
+- Each service is intrinsically related to a business subdomain.

 - Loosed coupled services